 The information provided below is not legal advice and is intended for general information purposes only.
 For the most up to date information please see Work as a co-op student or intern on the Immigration, Refugees and Citizenship Canada (IRCC) website.

-How to apply for a co-op work permit
+How to apply for an initial co-op work permit

 If you are accepted into a full-time program with a mandatory work component then this will be indicated in your Letter of Acceptance, which you will need to include with your application.
 There is no application fee for a co-op work permit.

 To help prepare for your application, review the IRCC – Guide 5580 – Applying for a Work Permit – Student Guide – online application.

 We strongly recommend for you to apply for a co-op work permit along with your initial study permit application, using your Letter of Acceptance.

 If you require a study permit extension prior to your mandatory work component, then you may apply for a co-op work permit along with your study permit extension application, using either a valid Letter of Acceptance (if yours has not expired yet) or an International Confirmation of Enrolment Letter.

 If you do not apply for your co-op work permit along with your study permit application, you may be able to request a co-op work permit from a CBSA officer at the port of entry.
 You would need to show the co-op wording in your BCIT Letter of Acceptance or International Confirmation of Enrolment Letter in addition to other required documents when you enter Canada.